 Sometimes a lack of terrain breeds creativity and that’s what you see in some of Florida’s best mountain biking, including the Vortex trail, which uses expertly engineered wooden features to add elevation to a flat area.
 Such is also the case with Graham Swamp, which uses built up dirt berms and wood features to create huge jumps for massive air.

-And while they may be little in the way of elevation change, you’ll also find few roots and rocks on these hard packed and fast Florida trails.
+And while they may be little in the way of elevation change, you’ll also find a few roots and rocks on these hard-packed and fast Florida trails.
 And hey, when you’re riding flat trails with no climbs, such as Munson Hills in Tallahassee, you can go fast for a long time.

 Just remember, you’re in Florida.
 So, when riding Mala Compra, located on Florida’s Palm Coast, don’t be surprised if you find an alligator blocking the singletrack.

 Here are 10 of the best mountain bike trails in Florida.